 Pitches are open to agents, producing/ touring organizations and artists who wish to promote tour-ready work that is new/innovative and that is not part of a regular roster or work that has toured extensively before.
-Pitch Sessions will be held at TIFF Bell Lightbox (Toronto, ON) at 9:30AM January 25, 2014.
+Pitch Sessions were held at TIFF Bell Lightbox (Toronto, ON) at 9:30, January 25, 2014.

 A Story From One of Last Year's Pitching Companies, Debajehmujig Storytellers...